ECW (file format): Properties

 Map projection information can be embedded into the ECW file format to support geospatial applications.

 Image data of up to 65,535 bands (layers or colors) can be compressed into the ECW v2 or v3 file format at a rate of over 25 MB per second on an i7 740QM (4-cores) 1.731 GHz processor using v4.2 of the ECW/JP2 SDK.
 Data flow compression allows for compression of large images with small RAM requirements.
 The file format can achieve typical compression ratios from 1:2 to 1:100.

 The ECW Protocol (ECWP) is an efficient streaming protocol used to transmit ECW and JPEG2000 images over networks, such as the Internet.
 ECWP supports ECWPS for private and secure encrypted streaming of image data over public networks such as the Internet.

 There is a very fast read-only SDK supporting ECW and JPEG2000 which is available for no charge for desktop implementation for Windows, Linux and MacOSX.
 A read / write SDK can be purchased for desktop and server implementations for Windows, Linux and MacOSX.
 A full functioning server implementation (using ECW, JPEG2000, ECWP and JPIP) was offered within the PROVIDER SUITE of the Power Portfolio (formerly IWS) license.

-A previous version of the SDK (3.3) is available in open source, and can be used for non-Microsoft operating systems, such as Linux, macOS or Android.
+A previous version of the SDK (3.3) from 2006 has been released as source-available software, with community patches also available.